jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 keep to the original Facebook Flux pattern, but reduces the amount of boilerplate code.
-While other frameworks like [Reflux](https://github.com/spoike/refluxjs) and [Barracks](https://github.com/yoshuawuyts/barracks) stray from the canonical Flux implementation by getting rid of the Dispatcher (Reflux) or ActionCreators (Barracks).
+While other frameworks like [Reflux](https://github.com/spoike/refluxjs) and [Barracks](https://github.com/yoshuawuyts/barracks) stray from the canonical Flux architecture by getting rid of the Dispatcher (Reflux) or ActionCreators (Barracks).
 So which framework should you choose?

 Before we get too wrapped up about what is canon, and whether we should be